sveltia/sveltia-cms/README.md

 img-src 'self' blob: data: https://*;
 ```

+### Self-host the CMS

+Sveltia CMS is open source for sure!
+If you prefer, you can host it on your server rather than loading it from UNPKG.
+Simply copy the latest [`sveltia-cms.js`](https://unpkg.com/@sveltia/cms/dist/sveltia-cms.js) file from the CDN, or build it yourself:

+1. Clone this Git repository.
+1. Run `pnpm install && pnpm build` at the project root.
+1. `sveltia-cms.js` will be generated under the `dist` directory.

+Importing the CMS as an npm package is not supported yet.

 ## Support & feedback

 Visit the [Discussions](https://github.com/sveltia/sveltia-cms/discussions) page on this GitHub repository and start a new discussion.
 Tell us your use cases!